 Traveling Naturalist Programs and Special Tours

 These programs, offered both on and off park district property, are available for local scouts, clubs, churches, community groups, senior centers and more.
 Audience age may vary from preschoolers to senior citizens.
-Learn more about these programs in the Nature Connections brochure.
+Learn more about these programs in the Anita Purves Nature Center brochure and the Preschool Programs By Request flyer.

 Nature Discovery Packs